spacetelescope/roman_notebooks/content/intro.md

-# Welcome to the RRN!
+# Welcome to the Roman Research Nexus!

 <span style="font-variant:small-caps;">the RRN is still in active development! your feedback will help us prioritize improvements.</span>